Vibe Coding vs Research-Driven Development

 Build and verify

-optimize_content runs a deterministic keyword audit after the page is built: is the primary keyword in the H1?
-Is density above threshold?
-Are secondary keywords in H2s?
-Pass or fail — no ambiguity.
-The AI gets specific fix instructions and iterates until it passes.
+optimize_content runs a deterministic keyword audit after the page is built: is the primary keyword in the H1, is density above threshold, are secondary keywords in H2s?
+Pass or fail, no ambiguity.
+The AI gets specific fix instructions and iterates until it passes, which is how AI coding best practices translate into AI content best practices.

 5